| | |

 Groninger Museum

 Probably the most well-known sight in Groningen province, the Groninger Museum is a masterpiece of post-modernism, designed by architects including Alessandro Mendini and Philippe Starck.
 It hosts small but impressive temporary shows in its unusual spaces.
-You can read here my review of a Rodin show I visited a few years ago.
+You can read here my review of a Rodin show I visited years ago.

 An upside-down U forms the entrance.
 Beyond that, a bridge, then parts of the museum on the left and right.
 On the right, a tall yellow building with no windows.
 Also a smaller light green building.
 Further right, a building that is very oddly shapped, with part of it sticking out at an angle.
 On the left of the bridge is a low, round, grey building.